markkachai/COVID-19-Project/README.md

 ### Project Overview
 ---
-The objective of this project was to visualize key COVID-19 findings in the form of dashboards in Tableau. develop a tool to find the number of bikes to stock in a selection of stations at the beginning of the day to maximize the number of daily bike trips.
-Applying the 4-step analytics process to solve this problem, our group constructed a data-driven narrative prepared in a pitch presentation for the Citi Bike executives.
-In RStudio, descriptive analyses helped to identify demand patterns, and predictive analyses were done through the use of a multiple linear regression model created to forecast daytime and evening demand for five stations.
-An optimization model created in Excel was used to find the optimal initial allocation of bikes as well as the number of trips.
+The objective of this project was to visualize key COVID-19 findings in the form of dashboards in Tableau.
+The data used was a collection of COVID-19 data maintained by Our World in Data.
+Data cleaning and preparation were done in Excel.
+This file was then uploaded to MySQL, where the dataset was analyzed to find key COVID-19 metrics.
+The tables created in MySQL were uploaded to Excel, and then into Tableau.
+Two dashboards were created, which covered many key data points of the COVID-19 pandemic.

 ### Data Sources
 ---